 Help define the future of grief support in Canada

-The Canadian Grief Alliance has launched a national public consultation to learn about grief from your perspective.
-We hope you will consider participating and we encourage you to share this survey widely.
+The Canadian Grief Alliance has completed a national public consultation to learn about grief from your perspective.
+Thank you to all of you who participated and shared!

 Never in our lifetimes has Canada experienced the volume and complexity of grief as has resulted from the COVID-19 pandemic.